 8.6.5 Special attention should be given to the quality of laboratory reagents, volumetric, glassware and solutions, reference standards and culture media.
 They should be prepared in accordance with written procedures.

 8.6.6 Reference standards should be established as suitable for their intended use.
 Their qualification and certification, as such, should be clearly stated and documented.
-Whenever compendial reference standards from an officially recognised source exist, these should preferably be used as primary reference standards unless fully justified (the use of secondary standards is permitted once their traceability to primary standards has been demonstrated and is documented).
-These compendia materials should be used for the purpose described in the appropriate monograph unless otherwise authorised by the National Competent Authority.
+Whenever compendial reference standards from an officially recognized source exist, these should preferably be used as primary reference standards unless fully justified (the use of secondary standards is permitted once their traceability to primary standards has been demonstrated and is documented).
+These compendia materials should be used for the purpose described in the appropriate monograph unless otherwise authorized by the National Competent Authority.

 8.6.7 Laboratory reagents, solutions, reference standards and culture media should be marked with the preparation and opening date and the signature of the person who prepared them.
 The expiry date of unstable reagents and culture media should be indicated on the label, together with specific storage conditions.
 In addition, for volumetric solutions, the last date of standardization and the last current factor should be indicated.